 It’s hard to explain in words how special Maya Chan is.
 The amenities, including beach floats, floating chairs, sand toys, showers, snorkel equipment, outdoor games, the pool, and the waterfront location are definitely beautiful.
 But the service is top-notch, and you won’t want to leave.

 All of the seating areas are conveniently located near the Caribbean Sea.
 Like other locations in this area, there is some seaweed in the water at times.
-But Maya Chan does have employees activitely raking it out of the way.
+But Maya Chan does have employees actively raking it out of the way.

 After lunch, an employee comes around to find out what time you’d like to leave the beach.
 A cab will be ordered for you, so you’ll be able to leave whenever you’d like, and won’t have to worry about finding a ride back.

 If you are interested in booking a day at Maya Chan, I definitely recommend booking it as early as possible since capacity is limited.
 You can find information on their website.
-Note that they are closing for a few months in 2022.